-Tongue and groove means that each piece has a protruding tongue side and a receiving groove side.
+Tongue and groove mean that each piece has a protruding tongue side and a receiving groove side.

 The tongue and the groove each run the entire perimeter of the piece, all four sides.
 One tongue fits firmly into the groove of the adjoining board.
 The purpose is to control vertical movement between adjoining boards.
 Horizontal movement is still allowed to a small degree and, in fact, is a desirable quality, since wood flooring will expand and contract.

 Tongue and Groove's Cousin Lock and Fold